 Historic population loss could weaken Pennsylvania's political clout

-The latest U.S. Census Bureau estimates show the state on track to lose at least one, and possibly two Congressional seats come 2020.
-That is when official population numbers are released and the state begins the once-a-decade politically charged process of re-drawing Congressional and state legislative maps.
+The latest U.S. Census Bureau estimates show the state on track to lose at least one seat in Congress - and possibly two - come 2020.
+That is when official population numbers are released and the state begins the once-a-decade politically charged process of redrawing congressional and state legislative maps.

 Add your comments below